gabrsar/Leach---Sinalgo/README.md

-# Low Energy Adaptive Clustering Hierarchy on Sinalgo.
+# Low Energy Adaptive Clustering Hierarchy on Sinalgo -- Not finished

 An implementation of LEACH algorithm using Sinalgo framework.